Sycophancy Is Not One Thing: Causal Separation of Sycophantic Behaviors in LLMs: Introduction

 Despite these documented harms, how researchers conceptualize sycophancy itself still varies.
 Many implicitly assume that sycophancy reflects a single, coherent mechanism, treating behaviors like agreement and praise as manifestations of the same internal process \citep{chen2025personavectorsmonitoringcontrolling, papadatos2024linearprobepenaltiesreduce,sun2025friendlyfriendsllmsycophancy}.
 Others implicitly assume the opposite---analyzing subtypes such as opinion sycophancy or flattery as if they were distinct behaviors \citep{ sharma2024towards, wang2025truthoverriddenuncoveringinternal, templeton2024scaling}.

 Both assumptions remain plausible.
-Prior work shows that broad social behaviors like honesty, persuasion, and deception admit linear structure in model activations \citep{marks2024the, jaipersaud2025llmspersuadelinearprobes, parrack2025benchmarkingdeceptionprobesblacktowhite}, and that sycophancy itself can be probed and steered with linear methods \citep{papadatos2024linearprobepenaltiesreduce, chen2025personavectorsmonitoringcontrolling, rimsky-etal-2024-steering, templeton2024scaling}.
-However, prior steering and probing work has treated sycophancy either narrowly (focusing only on one behavior such as opinion agreement) or obliquely (as part of broader interpretability studies).
+Prior work shows that broad social behaviors like honesty \citep{marks2024the}, persuasion \citep{jaipersaud2025llmspersuadelinearprobes}, and sycophancy itself admit linear structure in model activations \citep{chen2025personavectorsmonitoringcontrolling, rimsky-etal-2024-steering, templeton2024scaling}.
+However, prior interpretability work has treated sycophancy either narrowly (focusing only on one behavior such as opinion agreement) or obliquely (as part of broader studies).
 As a result, it remains unclear whether sycophantic and genuine agreement reflect the same overactive agreement feature or distinct mechanisms, or whether sycophantic behaviors arise from a unified or separable process.

-To investigate this question, we study two sycophantic behaviors---sycophantic agreement (\textsc{SyA}) and sycophantic praise (\textsc{SyPr})---and contrast them with genuine agreement (\textsc{GA}) in synthetic datasets.
-To probe how these behaviors are represented, we derive difference-in-means (DiffMean) directions from residual activations, which capture the latent distinctions between these behaviors reliably (AUROC $>0.9$).
+To investigate this question, we study two sycophantic behaviors---sycophantic agreement (\textsc{SyA}) and sycophantic praise (\textsc{SyPr})---and contrast them with genuine agreement (\textsc{GA}).
+To probe how these behaviors are represented, we use simple difference-in-means (DiffMean) directions from residual activations, which capture the latent distinctions between these behaviors reliably (AUROC $>0.9$).
 Geometric analysis shows that across datasets \textsc{SyA} and \textsc{GA} are entangled in early layers but diverge into distinct directions in later layers, while \textsc{SyPr} remains orthogonal throughout.
-Activation additions along our learned behavior directions confirm that each behavior can be selectively amplified or suppressed with minimal cross-effects, both in controlled and naturalistic contexts.
-These effects persist even after projecting out other behavior directions and replicate across model families and scales, suggesting functional separability of these behaviors.
+Activation additions along our learned behavior directions confirm that each behavior can be selectively amplified or suppressed with minimal cross-effects.
+These effects persist even after projecting out other behavior directions and replicate across model families and scales.
+This separability also holds in much harder evaluation settings, including fully untemplated, multi-turn conversations where sycophancy is implicit rather than explicitly prompted.
+To support replication and future research, we release our code and data\footnote{\url{https://github.com/cincynlp/disentangle-sycophancy}}.